-Glebe is Australia’s most intact inner-city suburb, located only 3 kilometres from the Sydney CBD and notable for its distinct village character, heritage streetscapes and strong sense of community.
+Glebe is Australia’s most intact inner-city suburb, located only 3 kilometres from the Sydney CBD and notable for its distinct village character, strong sense of community and heritage streetscapes.

 The 1960s saw the start of organised resident action in the inner city.
-This led to the formation of the Glebe Society in March 1969, established to improve Glebe’s liveability and to preserve and enhance the natural and architectural character of Glebe.
+In Glebe, this led to the formation of the Glebe Society in March 1969, established to improve Glebe’s liveability and to preserve and enhance the natural and architectural character of Glebe.

 What do we do?
 What have we done?

-We ensure that heritage, environment and community of Glebe is conserved.
-Each of our subcommittees works towards this duty.
-Some of our achievements can be found here.
-We get together in social, community and campaign events to share, learn and enjoy.
+We also get together in social, community and campaign events to share, learn and enjoy.